 Her PhD in Geography from King’s College London partnered with three activist groups in the Middle East and North Africa to explore discourses of environmental conflict, cooperation, and diplomacy.
 In Aït Baamrane, Dar Si Hmad uses innovative fog harvesting technology to provide potable water for Amazigh communities and host an Ethnographic Field School in an underrepresented region of Morocco.
 The Media Association for Peace employs journalism to support conflict transformation in Lebanon; their Media, Peace & Environment project was the first to consider what ‘environmental peace journalism’ might look like.
 In the Gulf, the Kuwait Dive Team has leveraged the environmental destruction of the Iraqi Invasion to encourage community volunteerism for marine conservation.

-Becca has completed an LLM in International Law focused on environmental and human rights law at the University of Edinburgh and holds an MSc in Water Security and International Development from the University of East Anglia.
-She graduated in May 2012 from Michigan State University with degrees in anthropology, interdisciplinary humanities, international development, and international relations.
-Her senior honors thesis explored “Food and Water as the Middle East and North Africa’s ‘Coal and Steel’: Regional Economic Integration and Peace Prospects.”
+Becca also holds an LLM in International Law focused on environmental and human rights law at the University of Edinburgh and an MSc in Water Security and International Development from the University of East Anglia.
+She graduated in May 2012 from Michigan State University with first degrees in anthropology, interdisciplinary humanities, international development, and international relations.
+Her honors thesis project explored “Food and Water as the Middle East and North Africa’s ‘Coal and Steel’: Regional Economic Integration and Peace Prospects.”